What gives transcribers nightmares?

 And that’s because researchers expect us to perform miracles and turn poorly recorded data into immaculate transcripts.
 We don’t like disappointing our clients, but we’re not magicians!
 More importantly, is a concern for the validity and reliability of data collected; recording high quality audio not only allows your transcriber to have a good night sleep (lol), but also improves your research’s trustworthiness.

 That’s the main reason I blog: to assist researchers collect better qualitative data and make their research project a success.
-Yes, I’d appreciate it if you’d hire us to transcribe your interviews and focus groups, but that’s secondary.
+Yes, I’d appreciate it if you’d hire us to transcribe your interviews and focus groups, but that’s a bonus.
 I want you to record valid and reliable data.

 A few tips on recording interviews in a noisy environment.